 With 9 branches across the parish, Lafayette Public Libraries offer programs both in person and virtually.
 There are activities for everyone from toddlers to grandparents — family storytimes, Lego clubs, ukelele lessons, virtual trivia nights, and even a maker’s space in which you can learn how to use a Silhouette Cameo just to name a few.
 You can even check out video games, movies, cds, and video games in addition to books.
 There are also weekly grab-and-go crafts for kids, teens, and adults that include instructions and all supplies needed to complete the craft.

-This year’s summer reading challenge theme is “Tales and Tails.”
-You can sign yourself and/or your child up to read 600 minutes by July 31st.
-This may seem like a lot of minutes at first glance, but it only comes out to 10 minutes a night.
-When you reach your goal of 600 minutes, simply turn in your reading log sheet to a librarian to receive prizes!
+Join the summer reading challenge!
+You can sign yourself and/or your child up to read 20 minutes a night with a goal of reading for 30 and 50 days.
+When you reach your goal, simply turn in your reading log sheet to a librarian to receive prizes!

 The best part of all of this is that it is free with a library card!
 And if you haven’t already heard, all student IDs for Lafayette Parish Schools work as library cards.